rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 If an author claims their code is not LLM-generated, but you're still not sure, please report the PR *privately* to moderation.
 Style is not evidence; please do not accuse people of using an LLM.
-Reporting is not intended to be a penalty; the mod team is interested in seeing non-violations as well as violations
+Reporting is not intended to be a penalty; the mod team is interested in seeing non-violations as well as violations.

 #### Review of LLM code